OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Mute/unmute and set volume of audio mirror device.
 - Mute/unmute and set volume of microphone device.
 - Implements push-to-talk and allows to configure push-to-talk profiles.
+- Desktop mode shows a window on the desktop instead of a vr overlay.

 # Usage